 I first had the mortgage officer explain the big number.
 Then I had the title officer basically rehash what the mortgage officer wrote, even though they were both on the email chain.
 Both of them stuck by the numbers even though it was obviously wrong.

-Luckily, I did the math and made them realize they had double-counted one month’s worth of mortgage interest which I had already paid.
+Luckily, I did the math and made them realize they had double-counted one month's worth of mortgage interest which I had already paid.
+A critical mortgage mistake.
 They also were using an old payoff statement which had a higher balance.
 They missed this key point because the refinance took so long.

 This frustrating incident made me realize that some lenders and title company officers aren't aware of their own errors or really don't care.
 So long as you pay them more at closing, that's what matters.
 Further, this incident made me realize now handicapped borrowers are when it comes to understanding all the numbers.
 No wonder why so many homeowners got in so much trouble during the last downturn.

 I had to spend at least an hour researching the numbers and calculating why they were over-charging me by at least $4,551.26 at closing.
 And once I mathematically got to the bottom of the overage charge, they didn't even apologize.

 Instead, the title officer was actually annoyed she had to redo the final refinance statement and said, “I do not work weekends” even though she sent the initial final statement on a Friday afternoon and expected me to sign the documents by Monday morning.

 If you don't work weekends, don't do this.
 The title officer was pressuring me to go through with the signing even though I was uncomfortable with the numbers.
 The title officer was also like the teacher in grade school who made you feel bad for asking a question.

 If you do not understand the numbers, do not sign the documents!
 Ask for a clear explanation.
 You have a right to understand!